svalio/atlassian-connect-express-encryption/README.md

 ## Getting Started

 The fastest way to get started is it install the `ap3-cli` tool.
-The CLI makes it possible to generate an add-on scaffold very quickly.
+The CLI makes it possible to generate an `ap3` enabled add-on scaffold very quickly.
 To install:

     npm i -g ap3-cli